datalad-handbook/book/docs/basics/101-117-sharelocal2.rst

    $ datalad save -m "add note on git annex whereis"

+.. only:: adminmode

+Add a tag at the section end.

+  .. runrecord:: _examples/DL-101-117-108
+     :language: console
+     :workdir: dl-101/DataLad-101

+     $ git tag where_is_waldo

 .. rubric:: Footnotes

 .. [#f1] Maybe you wonder what the location ``mih@medusa`` is.
 It is a copy of the